Gross polluters and vehicles' emissions reduction

 \section{Results}

-\subsection{Computation of emissions}
+\subsection{Computation of emissions.}

-Our data consist of anonymous GPS trajectories describing 433,272 trips from 14,907 private vehicles moving during January 2017 in Greater London, Rome, and Florence throughout January 2017 (see Table \ref{tab:traj}).
-The trajectories are produced by on-board GPS devices, which automatically turn on when the vehicle starts, transmitting a point every minute to the server via a GPRS connection~\cite{pappalardo2013understanding, pappalardo2015returners, gallotti2012towards, gallotti2016stochastic}.
-When the vehicle stops, no points are logged nor sent.
+We use anonymous GPS trajectories describing 423,018 trips from 16,715 private light-duty vehicles moving in Greater London, Rome, and Florence throughout January 2017 (see Table \ref{tab:traj}).
+The spatio-temporal patterns of the vehicles' trajectories are stable across the cities and the seasons of the year (see Supplementary Note 1).

+The trajectories are produced by onboard GPS devices, which automatically turn on when the vehicle starts, transmitting a point every minute to the server via a GPRS connection~\cite{pappalardo2013understanding, pappalardo2015returners, gallotti2012towards}.
+When the vehicle stops, no points are logged or sent.
 The GPS traces are collected by a company that provides a data collection service for insurance companies.
-The market penetration of this service is variable, but in general covers at least $2\%$ of the total registered vehicles, and it is representative of the overall amount of vehicles circulating in a city~\cite{pappalardo2013understanding}.
+The market penetration of this service is variable, but, in general, it covers at least $2\%$ of the total registered vehicles, and it is representative of the overall amount of vehicles circulating in a city~\cite{pappalardo2013understanding}.
 Figure \ref{fig:Figure1}a shows a sample of trajectories for 20 vehicles in Rome.